How To Care For A Bald Head

 Step 5: Protect Your Scalp

-As a bald man, your scalp is much more exposed than someone with a typical hairstyle, and this means that it is essential to protect your scalp.
+As a bald man, your scalp is much more exposed and this means that it is essential to protect your scalp.

 Make sure you apply sunscreen with an SPF of at least 20 on sunny days and wear a hat if you are in the sunlight for any prolonged period.